-For specifying elasticity requirements at different abstraction levels, and then controlling elasticity at these levels, we need to know the structure and particularities of the cloud service.
-Current cloud service specification standards like TOSCA 3 and CIMI 4 facilitate the service description prior to the deployment, the description containing all the information needed for the deployment process.
+For specifying elasticity requirements at different abstraction levels and then controlling elasticity at these levels, we need to know the structure and particularities of the cloud service.
+Current cloud service specification standards like TOSCA and CIMI facilitate the service description prior to the deployment, the description containing all the information needed for the deployment process.
 However, as the purpose of these languages is not to describe the cloud service runtime behavior, they cannot describe mechanisms to achieve elasticity at different levels.
-In order to generate and enforce control decisions during runtime, an elasticity controller would need to understand multiple types of information, e.g., information regarding cloud service units and the relation among them, information on the virtual resources used, or information regarding the cloud service developer/provider requirements.
-Therefore, we develop a representation model for our cloud service control, which overcomes the above-mentioned issues.
+In order to generate and enforce control decisions during runtime, an elasticity controller would need to understand multiple types of information (e.g., information regarding cloud service units and the relation among them, information on the virtual resources used, or information regarding the cloud service developer/provider requirements).
+Therefore, we develop a representation model for our cloud service control, which overcomes the aforementioned issues.

 The cloud service description, shown in Figure 2, is designed to provide the cloud service elasticity controller with support for managing the cloud service.
-It holds different types of information: (i) structural/static information, (ii) virtual infrastructure related information, and (iii) elasticity related information.
-The cloud service can be seen as a graph composed of all this information, where each of the above concepts are nodes of the graph, descriptive information regarding the concept being modeled as node attributes and the relationships among them as edges connecting the various nodes.
+It holds different types of information: (1) structural/static information, (2) virtual infrastructure-related information, and (3) elasticity-related information.
+The cloud service can be seen as a graph composed of all this information, where each of these concepts is a node of the graph, with descriptive information regarding the concept being modeled as node attributes and the relationships among them as edges connecting the various nodes.